ropyro/Minecraft-Captcha-Chime/README.md

 Install Instructions:
 - Install FabricMC for Minecraft 1.20.1 https://fabricmc.net/
-- Download captcha-chime-1.20.1 from the releases page
+- Download captcha-chime.jar from the releases page
 - Navigate to /.minecraft/ folder
 - Place captcha-chime-1.20.1 in your mods folder (create mods folder if it does not exist)
 - Enjoy!